 In contrast, rent-control neighbors like West Hollywood, Santa Monica and Los Angeles will see real money flow to residential landlords under the CARES Act.
 Property owners in those cities participate in federal programs at a higher rate and in each city there exists much more new housing for which federally-insured financing and tax credits have played a role.*

 Also, the federal Small Business Administration does not generally loan money to landlords because smaller apartment leasing businesses are considered by the government to be “passive” investments rather than product or service providers.
 Often mom-and-pop landlords have no employees at all but instead ‘pass-through’ net income to owners which is claimed as personal income.

 But rest assured the landlords and their industry associations are on the job looking for federal largess.
 Real estate interests have reached out to congress.
-Rental Housing Providers Need Immediate Relief, proclaimed the headline of a recent National Apartment Association post.
+Rental Housing Providers Need Immediate Relief, proclaimed the headline of a recent National Apartment Association post [since deleted].
 On the wish list: tax relief for multifamily property owners, eligibility for forgivable Paycheck Protection Program loans, and rental assistance for tenants affected by COVID-19.

 “Multifamily businesses of all shapes and sizes struggle to survive these difficult times,” says the Association.
 “Apartment operators, employees and residents need additional economic relief to avoid a total collapse of the rental housing sector, which contributes $3.4 trillion annually to the U.S. economy.”